The Duties of Army MOS 25W Telecommunications Operations Chief

 Training Requirements for MOS 25W

-Since this isn't an entry-level position, there is no corresponding test scores on the Armed Services Vocational Aptitude Battery (ASVAB) test.
+Since this isn't an entry-level position, there are no corresponding test scores on the Armed Services Vocational Aptitude Battery (ASVAB) test.
 To qualify for this job, soldiers need to graduate from an advanced NCO (non-commissioned officer) course that is under the auspices of the USA Signal School.
 It can be waived with the appropriate experience.

 The ASVAB requirements for the entry-level Army jobs that feed into MOS 25W are as follows: